Saturday, December 14, 2024

 "But activities like mass feeding become significant during times like this, won't you agree?"

 "But why should he stop it completely?
-He could have stopped it this year and resumed it next year?" asked Pankajam.
+He could have stopped it this year and resumed it next year!" asked Pankajam.

 "You are stating your own assumptions about what Sundaralingam's thinking would have been, aren't you?"

 "Yes, I am saying this based on my assumptions.
-But my assumptions are based on my own experience!" said Veeraraghavan, with a faint smile.
+But, my assumptions are based on my own experience!" said Veeraraghavan, with a faint smile.

 "You have stopped your early morning rituals?
 I didn't notice it!" said Pankajam, in astonishment.

-"But why did you stop those rituals?"
+"But, why did you stop those rituals?"

 "I used to get up in the early morning, go to the river, bathe in the river, do the rituals sitting on the bank of the river and return home.
 After the failure of the monsoon, the river became dry.
 So, I drew water from the well at the backyard of our house, took bath and did the rituals sitting at home.
-After sometime, the water level in the well has also gone down.
+After sometime, the water level in the well had also gone down.
 I found it difficult to draw water from the well.
-Sometimes, when I felt too weak to draw water from the well by exerting myself, I would think, 'What if I skip the rituals today?'
+Sometimes, when I felt too weak to draw water from the well, by exerting myself, I would think, 'What if I skip the rituals today?'
 Then, I started thinking, 'I have been doing these rituals earnestly and regularly for the past many years.
 I am getting older and physically weaker.
 Why shouldn't I discontinue this?'
 Eventually, I discontinued the rituals and I feel relieved now.
 I think that Sundaralingam might have been in a state of mind similar to mine!" said Veeraraghavan.

 "If you found it difficult to draw water from the well, you could have woken me up.
 I would have drawn water from the well for you!" said Pankajam.